 4. Radar Level Transmitters

-Guided Wave Radar Level Transmitter
+Guided Wave Radar Sensors

 Radar is a non-contact method that entails bouncing an electromagnetic pulse off a fluid surface and measuring the time required for the pulse to return to the sensor.